kdcllc/CronScheduler.AspNetCore/README.md

 ## Summary

-The goal of this library was to design a simple Cron Scheduling engine that could be used with DotNetCore `IHost` or with AspNetCore `IWebHost`.

-It is much lighter than Quartz schedular or its alternatives.
-The `KISS` principle was at the heart of the development of this library.

-The `CronScheduler` can operate inside of any .NET Core GenericHost `IHost` thus makes it simpler to setup and configure but it always allow to be run inside of Kubernetes.
+**Unlock the Power of Simplified Cron Scheduling in Your .NET Core Apps**

+Are you tired of complex scheduling libraries holding you back from building scalable and efficient applications?
+Look no further!
+Introducing **CronScheduler**, a lightweight and easy-to-use library designed specifically for .NET Core `IHost` or `IWebHost`.

+Built with the KISS principle in mind, CronScheduler is a simplified alternative to Quartz Scheduler and its alternatives.
+With CronScheduler, you can easily schedule tasks using cron syntax and operate within any .NET Core GenericHost `IHost`, making setup and configuration a breeze.

-In addition `IStartupJob` was added to support async initialization of critical process before the `IHost` is ready to start.
+But that's not all!
+We've also introduced **IStartupJob**, allowing for async initialization of critical processes before the host is ready to start.
+This means you can ensure your application is properly initialized and running smoothly, even in complex Kubernetes environments.

+**Benefits:**

+* Lightweight and easy-to-use library
+* Simplified scheduling with cron syntax
+* Operates within .NET Core GenericHost `IHost` or `IWebHost`
+* Async initialization support for critical processes with IStartupJob

+**Join the CronScheduler community today and start simplifying your application's scheduling needs!**

 >
 > **Please refer to [Migration Guide](./Migration.md) for the upgrade.**